 Scaling is another way of changing the size of a digital image.
 To scale an image you select Image > Resize > Scale.
 You can then change the size of the image by dragging the handles.
 To maintain the relative proportions, Select Constrain Proportions and drag the corner handles.
 To scale just the height or width use the side handles.
 You can also scale the image by percentage in the options bar.
 Press Enter to finish the scaling or Esc to cancel it.

 In Photoshop the Elements bar allows you to adjust the contrast and brightness of an image.
 The Auto Contrast command allows you to adjust the overall contrast of the image without affecting the color.
 It changes the lightest and darkest areas of the image into Black and White, giving the image more contrast between the two areas.

 The darkness or lightness of an image determines the intensity of the color.
 You can use the Brightness Slider in the Adjustment Panel to change the brightness.
 Sliding it to the left decreases the brightness level and sliding it right increases it.

 Sharpening an image can increase the clarity and focus of it.
 However, over-sharpening can make an image appear grainy.
 It is therefore advisable to use the auto sharpening tool.
 To do this select Enhance > Auto Sharpen.

-Most of our journals only print images in black and white or greyscale.
-To convert a color image to greyscale select Image > Mode > Greyscale.
+Most of our journals only print images in black and white or Grayscale.
+To convert a color image to grayscale select Image > Mode > Greyscale.
 Alternatively you can click the Black and White button in the Adjustment Panel.

 For more detailed help with Adobe Photoshop you can visit: